Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

    In *Object Mode*, holding :kbd:`Ctrl` while selecting uses the object center point.
    While this can be useful on its own, its has the side effect of not relying on OpenGL selection.
 Change Draw Modes (Workaround)
-   Using *Wireframe* or even *Bounding Box* draw modes can be used to more quickly select different objects.
+   Using *Wireframe* draw mode can be used to more quickly select different objects.

 .. note::